Constitutions and Bylaws

 Section IV.
 Executive Board

-The organizations officers: President, President-elect, Vice-president, Treasurer, Executive of Memberships, Executive of Industry and Association Partnerships, Executive of Social Media and Outreach, and any Members at Large are elected for a two-year term.
+1. The organization’s officers: President, President-Elect, Vice-President, Treasurer, Executive of Memberships, Executive of Industry and Association Partnerships, Executive of Social Media and Outreach, and any Members at Large are elected for a two-year term.
 These officers constitute the Executive Board.
-A President-elect shall be elected each year and serve as President during the second term year.
-The Vice-President and Secretary shall begin their terms on odd years, the Treasurer’s term shall begin on even years.
+A President-Elect shall be elected each year and serve as President during the second term year.
+The Vice-President, Executive of Memberships and Treasurer shall not all be elected in the same year to avoid major turnover of leadership..

-The elected officers are elected at the second to last meeting of the fiscal year.
+2. The officers are elected at the second to last meeting of the fiscal year.
 They are installed at the last meeting of the fiscal year.
 Officers may be elected for successive terms.

 Section V. Duties of the Executive Board